 In 1954, Katims was appointed musical director of the Seattle Symphony.
 He stayed for twenty-two years and considerably developed the orchestra, not only in regard to its artistic level but also creating a more numerous and sophisticated public.
-Istomin was frequently invited to perform under his baton or to take part in the famous chamber music series Katims had founded at the Olympic Hotel.
-Istomin appeared at the Seattle 1962 World’s Fair, both as soloist and chamber musician.
-Katims and Istomin also joined at the Prades and Puerto Rico festivals alongside Casals, and at the Menton Festival in 1963, Princess Grace of Monaco attending their concerts.
+Istomin was frequently invited to perform under his baton or to take part in the famous chamber music series which Katims had founded at the Olympic Hotel.
+In 1962, Istomin appeared at the Seattle World Fair, both as soloist and chamber musician.
+Katims and Istomin also collaborated at the Prades and Puerto Rico festivals together with Casals, and at the Menton Festival in 1963, where Princess Grace of Monaco attended their concerts.

 In The Pleasure Was Ours, the book he wrote together with his wife Virginia, Milton Katims tells a delightful anecdote, which was a continuation of the pleasant days they had spent together during the Prades Festival.
 Katims graciously allowed Istomin the privilege of relating the following incident: « One of the most amusing moments in my career came at a time in 1952, when I connived with members of the Buffalo Philharmonic to play a prank on our conductor, a certain Milton Katims, during a performance of the Chopin Second Piano Concerto.
 We had performed the work at subscription concerts in Kleinhans Hall in Buffalo and were now on a short runout tour with the same program.
 It was quite the conventional habit to make a cut in the opening orchestral tutti, so that the solo piano’s dramatic and glamorous entrance would not be delayed too long.